If you own an iPhone 5 it might be a good time to start looking into an upgrade. Software support for the popular smartphone ends this year.

 And with no other iOS 10 releases in sight, it’s possible that iOS 10.3.3 will serve as the final update for the iPhone 5.

-One of the first things you'll want to do is dig into the early version of the iOS 11 update to get familiar with its changes.
-This way, you'll know exactly what you're getting into if and when you decide to install pre-release software on your device.
+Maybe the first thing you'll want to do is dig into the early version of the iOS 11.1 update to get familiar with its changes.
+This way, you'll know exactly what you're getting into and there won't be any surprises.

-We've released a detailed iOS 11 vs. iOS 10 walkthrough that will take you step-by-step through the differences between the two operating systems.
+To assist you, we've put together a detailed iOS 11 vs. iOS 10 walkthrough.
+It will take you step-by-step through the differences between the two operating systems.